 This mic from MXL is ideal for use with the sounds of pianos, choirs, drums, guitars, violins, and more.
 The flat frequency range of 20 Hz - 20,000 Hz allows it to accommodate a wide range of instruments and vocals.
 It weighs just 3.2 ounces, making it highly sensitive and portable.

 There is no denying that the V67N microphone is an outstanding product when you consider its glowing reviews and advanced range of capabilities.
-The downfall of this product is its price; at around $150, it is a serious purchase.
+The downfall of this product is its price.
+It is a serious purchase.
 However, if your budget can accommodate it, the V67N meets the standards of an upper-end microphone.
 In other words, the price tag may be high, but it is fair.

 4. Audio Technica AT2021 Small Diaphragm Cardioid Studio Condenser Microphone W/Clip, Pouch, And 20' XLR Cable

-While the other microphone from Audio-Technica on this list costs over $150, the AT2021 is an affordable option from the same brand.
-At around $80, this microphone is one of the best small diaphragm condensers in its price range.
+This microphone is one of the best small diaphragm condensers in its price range.
 Also, a clip, pouch, and 20-foot long XLR cable are included in the low price, making this mic from Audio-Technica an outstanding value.
 The included accessories are highly convenient-- the pouch protects the device when not in use, the clip secures the device in place during the recording process, and the long cable allows you to move around the studio as you work.
-With a 5-star rating on Amazon, you can feel confident that this product will deliver quality and efficiency.

 The AT2021 mic is great for use in a variety of scenarios, from at-home recording to live performances.
 It is ideal for use with pianos, acoustic guitars, overheads, and group vocals, although it can work with a wide range of sounds.
 The expansive frequency response of 30-20,000 Hz adds versatility, enabling the mic to accommodate a large variety of instruments.
 A fantastic transient response is achieved with the low-mass element, allowing this microphone to pick up short bursts of sound.
 Additionally, the AT2021 has a cardioid pattern, meaning it is most perceptive to the area in front of it and does not pick up sound from the area in back of it.
 This makes for excellent sound isolation when recording and a clear, focused audio while performing onstage.